You are here:

 Is a WMS alone enough?

-A WMS cannot work without properly selected automatic identification equipment and a properly labeled warehouse.
-If we want to take advantage of the benefits of barcode, 2D code, or RFID technology, we need to be equipped with barcode readers, data collectors, or label printers.
+If you want to take advantage of the benefits of barcode, 2D code, or RFID technology, you need to be equipped with barcode readers, data collectors, or label printers.

 On the side of preparing the warehouse infrastructure, it is necessary to properly label the high-bay racks with location labels so that the system guides users flawlessly from location to location.